learn-software-engineering/learn-software-engineering/content/en/programming/0100-intro/0104-setup-dev-environment.md

 3. **Extensions and plugins**: Being able to customize and extend your IDE through plugins can be extremely beneficial.
 4. **Price**: There are free and paid IDEs.
 Evaluate whether the additional features of a paid IDE justify its cost.

 For this course, we've selected [**Visual Studio Code (VS Code)**](https://code.visualstudio.com/).
 It's a popular IDE that's free and open-source.
-It's known for its straightforward interface, a vast array of plugins, and its capability to handle multiple programming languages[^2].
+It's known for its straightforward interface, a vast array of plugins, and its capability to handle multiple programming languages.
 Its active community ensures regular updates and a plethora of learning resources.

 ### Installing Visual Studio Code